rskrisel/topic_modeling_workshop/README.md

 # Intialize the model
 model = tp.LDAModel(k=num_topics)

-# Add each document to the model, after splitting it up into words
+# Add each document to the model, after removing white space (strip)
+# and splitting it up into words (split)
 for text in training_data:
     model.add_doc(text.strip().split())

+# The log-likelihood function is typically used to
+# derive the maximum likelihood estimator of the parameter
 print("Topic Model Training...\n\n")
 # Iterate over the data 10 times
 iterations = 10
 for i in range(0, 100, iterations):
     model.train(iterations)
     print(f'Iteration: {i}\tLog-likelihood: {model.ll_per_word}')

 print("\nTopic Model Results:\n\n")
 # Print out top 10 words for each topic